JavaCardSpot-dev/SatoChipApplet/README.md

 In principle, you could also use Netbeans and the more appropriate JCDK 3.0.3 to build the CAP file.
 However, I had a hard time setting this up and use it with the Yubikey, so I ended up using Eclipse with some workaround instead.

+You will also need [bitcoinj](https://jar-download.com/explore-java-source-code.php?a=bitcoinj&g=com.google&v=0.11.3&downloadable=1)  version 0.11.3 from the group com.google.
+It is used in tests.

 # Install

 Once you have a CAP file, you have to download it on the chip card.
 You can use GPJ to do this: